 - invest its assets with a view to achieving a maximum rate of return, without undue risk of loss, having regard to the funding, policies and requirements of the Plans and the ability of those Plans to meet their financial obligations.

-For more information on PSPIB’s investment governance structure, please see its latest Annual Report and Sustainable Investment Report, both which can be found at https://www.investpsp.com/en/investment-performance/.
+For more information on PSPIB’s investment governance structure, please see its latest Annual Report which can be found at https://www.investpsp.com/en/investment-performance.

 The Company is incorporated in and managed from the UK and acts as a regional investment platform to acquire a diversified portfolio of European private market direct investments, including Real Estate, Private Equity, Natural Resources, and Infrastructure.
 The Company invests in line with PSPIB’s long-term investment mandate referred to above and all investments and recommendations must be made in compliance with PSPIB’s applicable policies and approval processes.
 As such, Directors of the Company are involved in the design and execution of PSPIB’s strategy meaning that the Company is able to assess PSPIB’s needs.